 - Rubbing your eyes.

-In this video, Danielle Mount shares her best tips on how to improve your extensions’ retention.
+In this video, Danielle Mount shares her best tips on how to improve your extensions’ retention for lash techs.
+The main takeaways are:

 It’s normal for extensions to slowly fall out with your natural lashes as they move through their life cycle.
 If your extensions need a refill within 2 weeks of being applied, they’re falling out too fast!
 The biggest reason extensions fall out too soon is that they weren’t expertly applied or cared for.